iterative/dvc.org/static/docs/get-started/example-versioning.md

 ### Expand to learn more about DVC internals

-As we mentioned briefly, DVC do not commit `data` directory and `model.h5` file into git, `dvc add` pushed them into the DVC cache and added to the `.gitignore`.
+As we mentioned briefly, DVC does not commit `data` directory and `model.h5` file into git, `dvc add` pushed them into the DVC cache and added to the `.gitignore`.
 Instead, we commit `.dvc` meta-files that serve as pointers to the cache (usually, a `.dvc/cache` directory inside the repository) where actual